 Favorite book: Roadside Picnic by Strugatsky brothers

 I was just an ordinary high school student with some unordinary interests.
 My life revolved pretty much about video games, reading sci-fi and Viennese liberals such as Hayek, Popper or Mises.
-One day I went to CEQLS when I was already doing my bachelor in Bratislava and SFL had a tabling there. Šimon Harant gave me lc program leaflet and it interested me because at that time I wanted to join some libertarian organization but there was none in Slovakia.
-I knew about ESFL before that from either Seminar of Austrian Economics or Liberty Camp but that was the day when I decided to apply.
-Then I did my exchange in the Netherlands (autumn 2015), went to Amsterdam RC which was a lot of fun and when I returned back I was really lucky to meet Adam, Marianna, Natalia along with David Stancel who helped me establish Slovak SFL in March 2016.
-Later on, David Borovsky and Mario Havel joined who are basically running the show now.
+One day, I went to CEQLS (conference) when I was already doing my bachelors degree in Bratislava and SFL had a table there. Šimon Harant gave me the Local Coordinator program leaflet and it interested me because at that time, I wanted to join some libertarian organization but there was none in Slovakia.
+I knew about ESFL before that from both a Seminar of Austrian Economics and the Liberty Camp but that was the day when I decided to apply to SFL.
+Then I did my exchange in Netherlands (autumn 2015), went to Amsterdam Regional Conference which was a lot of fun and when I returned back I was really lucky to meet Adam, Marianna, Natalia along with David Stancel who helped me establish Slovak SFL in March 2016.
+Later on David Borovsky and Mario Havel joined who are basically running the show now.

-I was always a pro-freedom person although not consistent in my ideas.
-I remember how I used to watch tv debates between Slovak right-wing liberals back when I was like 11 and they were in power.
+I was always a pro-freedom person, although, not consistent in my ideas.
+I remember how I used to watch TV debates between Slovak right-wing liberals back when I was 11 years old and they were in power.
 I was always asking my dad questions about how the politics and markets function and he tried to explain everything which I think he succeeded in doing.
 It was a really interesting era because all they were talking about was privatization, liberalization and market reforms as opposed to populistic social democracy.
-That influenced me a lot since one of the first lessons I remember is that “what belongs to the government doesn’t work”.
-My mum also influenced me since she was always there when I was interested in how was the life under communism.
-What I remember is that she was always speaking about how grey life was, how everyone wore the same clothes so she was creating her own ones based on designs from Austrian magazines.
+That influenced me a lot, since one of the first lessons I remember is that “what belongs to the government doesn’t work”.
+My mum also influenced me, since she was always there for when I was interested in how life was experienced under communism.
+What I remember is that she was always speaking about how grey life was.
+How everyone wore the same clothes so she was creating her own clothes based on designs from Austrian magazines.
 Or how shops were always empty and how shocking it was for her to see supermarkets in the west.
-She was also telling me how the atmosphere in her school changed from being suffocating because no one was allowed to say anything critical openly to being free after the Velvet Revolution.
-Then when I was in high school I stumbled upon Free to Choose videos so I binge watched them and luckily for me my dad had also a lot of Hayek’s books in his library so I just picked Road to Serfdom because I liked the name of it when I was 16.
+She was also telling me how the atmosphere in her school changed from being suffocating because no one was openly allowed to say anything critical about the system and then moving towards being free after the Velvet Revolution.
+Then when I was in high school I stumbled upon Free to Choose videos so I binge watched them and luckily for me my dad also had a lot of Hayek’s books in his library so I just picked Road to Serfdom because I liked the name of it when I was 16.
 It was natural for me because in civics classes I always had those ideas but I couldn’t prove them so I wanted to read more to improve my arguments.

 It changed my life drastically in a positive way.
 I have practiced my soft-skills such as networking, working in a team, being the leader of an organization, managing projects, presenting ideas and plans before a crowd.
 It has enriched me intellectually since I had the opportunity to travel to various conferences around Europe.
 ESFL also gave me the opportunity to hone my English and made me worry less about my future since now I have at least some experience of actually working on something.
 ESFL also gives more meaning to my life, which I am really grateful for since I see how plenty of my peers are just swimming around in a gulf of meaninglessness.